1j01/true-random-movie/README.md

 - Mobile friendly
 - Browser history integration - the movie you spin to is included in the URL so you can go back with your browser's back button
 - "Watch Online" link to quickly do a web search for a movie (often you can find a site to it for free easily)
+- Ctrl+F to filter the films list by title

 ## Data Sources